lonebhen/PortfolioBuilderX/README.md

 The goal of this project is to create a Portfolio Site for users.
 The site will allow users to sign up and enter their details, which will then be displayed in a visually appealing way.
 Users will also have access to an API for their information.

 The project includes CRUD (Create/Retrieve/Update/Delete) functionality, which allows users to manage and update their information as needed.
-It is important to note that this project is not intended to be a social network or e-commerce site.

 The application utilizes Django on the backend, including 6 models, and Javascript for the front-end.
 It is also designed to be mobile-responsive.